Woodrow McClain Parker

 Woodrow McClain "Max" Parker (born April 23, 1941) is an American educator, mental health counselor, and author with a focus on multicultural counseling, training, and consultation.
 Prior to his retirement in 2016, was a professor of counselor education and as a mental health counselor in the Counseling and Wellness Center at the University of Florida.
 He provided consultation services on diversity and race relations for schools, colleges, and a variety of community agencies throughout the United States.
 Parker has authored, co-authored, and contributed to several published works.

 Early life and education

 Parker was born in the small, rural, and segregated town of Atmore, Alabama on April 23, 1941.
-He is the fourth of five children born to Mark and Nellie Parker.
+His parents were Mark and Nellie Parker and he is the fourth of six children.